-With some of Australia’s most productive region’s clustered in and around Victoria, Melbourne sits as the country’s eternally dependable pantry.
-The state’s capital has maintained a reputation for culinary supremacy that has endeared across decades, which is why seeking out the very best restaurants in Melbourne – from elder statesmen to new bucks – is like turning the pages of a well-researched, intensely insightful study on Australia’s famously multicultural palate.
+With some of Australia’s most productive regions clustered in and around Victoria, Melbourne sits as the country’s eternally dependable pantry.
+The state’s capital has maintained a reputation for culinary supremacy that has endeared across decades, which is why if you’re seeking out the very best restaurants in Melbourne, you’re going to have a great time.

 Supernormal

-I’m kicking off this list of the best restaurants in Melbourne with my personal favourite, and a sure-shot that every Australian should eat through at least once in their lives.
+I’m kicking off this list of the best restaurants in Melbourne with a Boss Hunting favourite, and a sure-shot that every Australian should eat through at least once in their lives.
 What Andrew McConnell has achieved with Supernormal is unrepeatable, even in a city that’s so deeply rich and gloriously hungry for new dining experiences.

 Address: 180 Flinders Lane, Melbourne VIC 3000